-Spot check exercise to NCSD/PMU: As required by UN rules on Harmonized Approach to Cash Transfer (HACT), an annual spot check exercise was conducted to IP to determine whether the funds transferred were used in accordance with the work plan, and in compliance with the applied rules and regulations, focusing on the accuracy of financial records, status of the programme, and whether there have been any significant changes to the applicable internal controls.
-The review covered the expenditure incurred from 01 April to 31 December 2021, and it took place from 07 to 11 February 2022.
-Overall, the result was positive except two high risk findings.
-The PMU and UNDP have been taking follow-up actions to address these risks.
+Spot check exercise to NCSD/PMU: As required by UN rules on Harmonized Approach to Cash Transfer (HACT), an annual spot check exercise was conducted from 7 to 11 February 2022 to IP to determine whether the funds transferred were used in accordance with the work plan, and in compliance with the applied rules and regulations, focusing on the accuracy of financial records, status of the programme, and whether there have been any significant changes to the applicable internal controls.
+The review covered the expenditure incurred from 1 April to 31 December 2021.
+Overall, the result was positive except two high risk findings: